Liz Cohen: Early life and education

 Cohen was born 1973 in Phoenix, Arizona and was raised there, a first-generation American of a Colombian Jewish family.

 Cohen graduated with a dual major in 1996 with a BFA degree in studio art from the School of the Museum of Fine Arts and a BA degree in philosophy from Tufts University.
 At the School of the Museum of Fine Arts, Cohen studied with photographer Bill Burke.
 After graduating in 1996, she travelled to Panama and documented transgender sex workers.
 She eventually formed relationships with her subjects and started dressing up and performing, blurring the relationship between documentation and performance.

 Cohen received an MFA in photography from California College of the Arts (formally known as California College of the Arts and Crafts) in 2000.

 Career

 In 2002, she was a fellow at Akademie Schloss Solitude in Stuttgart, Germany.
 It was in Germany that she became interested in the Trabant, a common car in East Germany during the Cold War.
 This interest would go on to inform her work, including the Bodywork project.
 In 2004, Cohen moved to Phoenix, Arizona to be closer to her mother and to focus her efforts on learning about cars and car culture at Elwood Body Works, studying under mechanic Bill Cherry.

 In 2011, Cohen appeared as a guest judge on the Bravo television show 'Work of Art: The Next Great Artist (season 2, episode 7).

+Her work was included in the group exhibition Xican-a.o.x.
+Body at the Pérez Art Museum Miami, in 2024.
+The show is a scholarly presentation on the experiences and contributions of Chicano artists to contemporary culture with artworks from the 1960s to today.
+The exhibition was curated by feminist art historian Cecilia Fajardo-Hill, and curators Marissa Del Toro, and Gilbert Vicario.
+An accompanying catalog was published by the Chicago University Press.